Tournament Directing Software

 - GoClubsOnline is a web-based application for club organizers that includes online registration for tournaments and events, an integrated pairings module, club game results, a club library catalog, book-keeping and auto-syncing with AGA and EGF player ratings.
 The suite of integrated tools covers all aspects of managing a club and was developed by members of the Santa Fe Go Club.
 While it is the first system to be Certified AGA Compliant with the AGA's reporting and pairings standards, it surpasses them in many areas.

-- MacMahon - The Program is also popular in Europe.
+- MacMahon - The Program is popular in Europe.
 It's written by Christoph Gerlach, runs on windows and comes with a thesis explaining its correctness.
 Has its own page on SL.

 - OpenGotha is a new Java implementation of Gotha with additional features.
 Includes auto-data fetch from the EGF and AGA.
 OpenGotha is written by the author of Gotha, Luc Vannier of France.